Understand your needs

 Does that mean that the security concerns will vanish after Microsoft takes over TikTok?
 We wouldn’t bet on it.
 Microsoft is suspected of collaborating with the National Security Agency (NSA) and opening backdoors to its services.
 They are essentially buying a powerful surveillance platform.
 It would be too tempting for Microsoft not to snoop on TikTok users and collect their personal data, especially when the social media giant has millions of consumers in the US.

-NordVPN has a strict no-logs policy, so it doesn’t track, collect, or share your private information with third parties.
+NordVPN doesn't collect track, collect or share your private data or connection logs.
 The app will still collect user data, but its use will not be detected or blocked by third parties.

 UPDATE.
 After this article was released, a new company called Oracle expressed interest in buying TikTok.
 However, it’s now unclear which of the two buyers are more suspect.
 Oracle was created in the 70’s as a CIA-backed project.
 The company is known for working closely with US intelligence and once even called NSA’s domestic spying program “essential.”